VasupriyaPatnaik/Automated-Network-Request-Management-in-ServiceNow/README.md

 ---

 ## Introduction
 Modern enterprises rely heavily on robust network services.
-As organizations grow, the demand for network requests—such as access provisioning, configuration changes, and connectivity support—also increases.
+As organizations grow, the demand for network requests—such as access provisioning, configuration changes, and connectivity support—increases.

 Traditional manual request handling often leads to delays, errors, and limited visibility, impacting productivity and user satisfaction.